 Ever wondered what your competitors are doing right on Instagram?
 Get your research hats on and get started because knowing what your competitors are doing might just help you plan your content strategy!

 For example, if you see your competitors posting more user-generated content, it could mean their engagement rate is high.
-Spend some time researching your competitors’ account and you will know how to up your Instagram Ads game.
+Spend some time researching your competitors’ Instagram and facebook account and you will know how to up your Instagram Ads game.

 Tip #2: Set eyes on the end goal

 Would you like to increase your reach?
 Or is your goal to generate more leads?
-Whatever your goal is, writing it down and building your strategy around it is the first step to building an Instagram Ads strategy that actually works.
+Whatever your goal is, writing it down and building your strategy around it is the first step to building an Instagram Ads strategy that actually works and the next step will come naturally.
 Some of the most common goals include, but aren’t limited to:

 - Traffic to website